antonio-urbano/KeProject/The guardian news/Other interesting Queries.md

 ----------------------------------

-The sponsor logo of the tags of type  "series"
+## Query 4: The sponsor logo of the tags of type  "series"

 PREFIX guardian:<http://www.example.org/guardian/>